ThibeauK/forumistic-blog/posts/post17.md

 Determining the computer's shape was difficult.
 I was unable to envision a hyper stylised device.
-Yet, I  pictured a framework detached from minimalist sleekness, ultimately shaping the device around its internal components.
-Producing a rectangular machine reminiscent of early computational wedges.
+I  pictured a framework detached from minimalist sleekness, ultimately shaping the device around its internal components.
+Producing a rectangular machine reminiscent of early computational wedges <a href="#posts-post15"> [post15] </a>.

 First, sketch the dimensions of your device.
-I used old cardboard to design a speculative model.
+I used salvaged cardboard to design a speculative model.
 ```
                      SWITCH
          ┌───┐        ┌─/─┐            ┌───┐